 The London Skate Centre is a specialist shop targeted towards roller skating in London.
 It’s run by skaters for skaters, so they know what they’re doing.

-Whether you’re a beginner or a champion roller skating in London, they can provide you with everything you need to get roller skating.
+Whether you’re a beginner or a champion roller skater in London, they can provide you with everything you need to get roller skating.
 They have a wide range of roller skates and accessories, and their expert staff can help you find the perfect pair for your needs.

 If you’re looking to try roller skating in London, this is a place that most definitely should be on your radar.
 Located in Bayswater, roller skating enthusiasts can find everything they need at this store to roller skate in style.
 From inline skates to penny boards and quad roller skates.